 Copenhagen: Where to go and what to do on a long weekend

 Copenhagen is hands down one of the best cities I’ve ever travelled through and has to be one of Europe’s most underrated hidden gems.
-Most people when they head to Europe for the first time do the usual stops like Rome, Paris, London, Berlin, Amsterdam, Athens and Barcelona; and I’m here to tell you do not miss the glorious like-something-out-of-a-Hans-Christian-Andersen-fairytale city that is Copenhagen next time you’re planning a trip to Europe (which really should be now cause it’s never been cheaper).
+Most people when they head to Europe for the first time do the usual stops like Rome, Paris, London, Berlin, Amsterdam, Athens and Barcelona; and I’m here to tell you do not miss the glorious like-something-out-of-a-Hans-Christian-Andersen-fairytale city that is Copenhagen next time you’re planning a trip to Europe.

 Not only was this city originally a Viking fishing village which began in the 10th century (that explains why they’re all pretty tall) but it is also one of the most bicycle-friendly cities in the world.
 Seriously there are more bicycles here than there are cars.
 If that doesn’t have you convinced then let me tell you that I have never seen so many physically (and emotionally too) beautiful people in one city.

 Every time I would turn a corner there would be another group of Danish girls with blonde hair down to their butts or a bangin' young Dad in horn-rimmed spectacles cycling along with his child strapped into the seat behind him #swoon.
 These people are almost mythically good looking and add to that their generosity and helpfulness when you ask for directions or suggestions on what to do/eat/see.

 So now that you know how great the transport and the people of the city are, here are 6 things to do in Copenhagen once you get there and only have a couple of days to see it all: